Skip to content

 1. Promoting the Course

-1. UC Merced Extension’s Communication and Marketing Services Department maintains the Extension website and produces all promotional materials for courses, including brochures, flyers, print and radio advertising, news releases and the term’s catalog.
+1. UC Merced Extension’s Communication and Marketing Services Department maintains the Extension website and produces all promotional materials for courses, including social media, brochures, flyers, print and radio advertising, news releases and the term’s catalog.

 Course-Related Materials and Resources